Most employees don’t want to think about all those little deductions that make their take-home pay lower.

-Follow these eight steps to figure out how to calculate an employee’s paycheck on your own:
+Confused?
+Don’t be.
+Follow these eight steps to figure out how to calculate an employee’s take-home pay—while answering all of the paycheck questions that come your way:

-Most paychecks start with gross wages, which is the amount of money an employee has earned during the pay period.
-Gross wages include tips, commission, and overtime (if it applies to them).
+Most paychecks start with gross wages, which is the amount of money an employee has earned during a specific pay period.
+Gross wages include tips, commissions, and overtime (if it applies to them).
+It’s all of the money employees receive before deductions and taxes are taken out.

 For hourly employees, it’s the number of hours they worked times their pay rate—which should be adjusted if there’s overtime.
 If someone’s on salary, their gross earnings will be their annual salary divided by the number of pay periods each year.